Fracked Quest Review

 Jumping into the boots—and skis—of an unnamed hero, the story sets you up to fight back against an interdimensional threat invading a remote mountain fracking facility.
 It's a thin plot device to string the levels together, but Fracked wisely focuses on what it does best: action-packed combat.

-Follow me on Meta and get this game with a 15% discount using my Fracked referral code.
+Get this game with a 10% discount using my Fracked affiliate code

 Now, before we delve a little deeper into the gameplay, there's one major thing we need to keep in mind.
 The game originally came out in 2021 on PSVR, and when you consider the limitations of that platform, plus its release date, Fracked feels like a product of its time.
 Since then, VR shooters have evolved quite a lot in how they handle weapon handling, reloading, holstering, the freedom of movement, and how immersive all of that can feel.